Table of Contents

 In addition, energy storage systems, such as batteries, can store excess wind electricity and make it available when needed.
 However, the cost of energy storage systems can be high, and their effectiveness can be limited by the amount of electricity stored.
 As a result, energy storage systems are not always a practical solution for managing the variability of wind energy.

 Despite these challenges, wind energy is still considered a valuable renewable energy source, as it can provide clean and sustainable power when available.
-With advances in technology and energy storage systems, wind energy will likely become an even more important energy source.
+With technological advances and energy storage systems, wind energy will likely become an even more important energy source.

 Wind energy is also a clean, renewable, and non-polluting source of energy, producing no emissions or greenhouse gases.
 Wind energy can generate electricity for homes, businesses, and entire communities, helping reduce dependence on fossil fuels and promote energy independence and security.